-pbb Group is facing increasing competition for experts with other employers.
+pbb Group is facing increasing competition from other employers in attracting experts to the workforce.
 To meet the Bank's need for experts in the different departments, pbb Group has implemented various initiatives to attract young talent and strengthen their capabilities.
 In this context, pbb Group is increasingly paying attention to a better cooperation with key universities.
-In the event that pbb Group needs to cover short-term needs, the Bank uses external resources as well as various recruitment strategies for hiring new employees.
-Active searches via networks, especially social media, are a main focus.
-Passive searches are mainly performed via job portals, but also via social media.
-In addition, pbb Group engages agencies if required.
+In the event that pbb Group needs to cover short-term needs, it uses external resources as well as various recruitment strategies for hiring new employees.
+Active searches via networks, especially social media, are our main focus.
+We also carry out passive searches via job portals and social media.
+In addition, we engage agencies if required.
 Our attractive working conditions are one of our key success factors in attracting experts.

-Furthermore, pbb Group has taken action with initiatives aimed at making the brand "pbb" more visible as an attractive employer to experts and young professionals (e.g. new online presence, social media/network presence, participation in selected recruiting fairs).
+Furthermore, pbb Group has taken action with initiatives aimed at making the "pbb" brand more visible as an attractive employer to experts and young professionals (for example new online presence, social media/network presence, participation in selected recruiting fairs).

 The fact that 99% of the positions in the Group are permanent, and a very high share of positions are filled internally, underlines pbb Group's position as an attractive employer and boosts staff loyalty.
-The unchanged low to average overall fluctuation rate of 10% in 2016 and 2017 also shows this.
+The unchanged low to average adjusted fluctuation rate1 of below 10% in 2017 and 2018 also demonstrates this.